 Aside from utilizing on-demand warehousing to gain storage capacity, DCs will also continue to partner with 3PLs, as they have storage space across the country, including critical urban locations.
 For DCs that require additional long-term space, 3PLs will be a viable option, as they enable storage on a contractual basis for upwards of 12 months at a time (or more).

 By partnering with 3PLs, DCs will also be able to store a wide variety of products, as 3PL storage space accommodates an assortment of product sizes and types.
-The versatility 3PLs offer will be especially attractive as the costs of building a new DC will likely continue to increase this year.11
+The versatility 3PLs offer will be especially attractive as the costs of building a new DC will likely continue to increase this year.

 #8 Inventory visibility will be a top priority

-In order to determine the most efficient and cost-effective way to fill an order and meet delivery times, DCs will continue to implement inventory visibility solution.
+In order to determine the most efficient and cost-effective way to fill an order and meet delivery times, DCs will continue to implement inventory visibility solutions.
 Having a real time view of inventory allows you to identify potential gaps and better utilize the DC space, particularly when available capacity is very low.

 Inventory visibility tools will help better track and store products and as a result, deliver them to customers on time and on budget consistently.
-At the same time, full transparency will support more efficient replenishment too, despite increasing consumer demands.14
+At the same time, full transparency will support more efficient replenishment too, despite increasing consumer demands.

 #9 E-commerce will lead to more returns

-The steady upturn in e-commerce has resulted in a significant consequence that is often overlooked: returns. $102 billion of merchandise purchased online in 2020 was, in fact, returned.12 As total e-commerce retail sales are expected to increase yet again this year, so will returns.
+The steady upturn in e-commerce has resulted in a significant consequence that is often overlooked: returns. $102 billion of merchandise purchased online in 2020 was, in fact, returned.
+As total e-commerce retail sales are expected to increase yet again this year, so will returns.

 In response, DCs will be forced to focus on growing returns, particularly by streamlining the returns process to be more efficient.
-In 2022, DCs will look to implement automated returns processes (also known as reverse logistics) to help them identify returned items quickly, assess the items for restocking and return the value of the item to the customer.13
+In 2022, DCs will look to implement automated returns processes (also known as reverse logistics) to help them identify returned items quickly, assess the items for restocking and return the value of the item to the customer.

 #10 Automation will combat labor shortages